Changing the lives of disabled children

 According to the WHO, 15% of the world population – over 1 billion people – have some form of disability.¬†For the millions of¬†these who live in developing countries, stigma and lack of resources¬†often mean isolation,¬†unnecessary suffering and¬†lack of opportunities.¬†Only¬†5% of disabled children in developing nations have access to support services.

-BCT is committed to mobilising a Christian response to children living with disability, so we are delighted to partner with Wukwashi wa Nzambi who have made it their mission to change attitudes towards disability, challenging stigma and providing disabled children with access to medical care, education and support groups.
-They aim to inspire whole communities to help children reach their potential.
+BCT is committed to mobilising a Christian response to children living with disability, so we are delighted to partner with Wukwashi wa Nzambi who have made it their mission to change attitudes towards disability, challenging stigma and training churches and community groups how to best serve disabled children.

 Wukwashi has also been deeply involved in creating and piloting ‘Transform Disability’, our upcoming resource to help church leaders ensure disabled children are included and empowered within their communities.